amigavision/amigavision.github.io/best.md

 It supports multiple video outputs (HDMI, VGA, composite, component, DIN10) that make it ideal for both modern displays and CRT setups — something we highly value for the best in analog output to period-accurate CRT monitors and TVs.

-It also has Bluetooth, Wi-Fi *&* NFC support built-in, offering maximum controller, networking and physical game launcher support without having to add additional USB dongles.
-It also comes with a 64GB pre-configured SD card, so you have everything needed to just plug it in and turn it on, and get started on your Amiga — and [AmigaVision] — setup.
+It also has Bluetooth, Wi-Fi *&* NFC support built-in, offering maximum controller, networking and physical game launcher support without having to add additional USB adapters.
+It comes with a pre-configured 64GB SD card included, giving you everything needed to just plug it in and turn it on, and get started on your Amiga — and [AmigaVision] — setup.

 ---